-Often, a business’s culture develops as an outgrowth of the founder, the work environment, and the first few hires.
-Aspects of culture that are commonly promoted in startups are productivity, engagement, and collaboration.
-One method of attracting talented candidates is to share information about the organisation’s culture in the job posting and throughout the recruitment process.
-When there is a cultural match between the business and the employee, staff are more engaged in their work.
-As a result, this leads to better performance, happier employees, and longer employment tenures.
+Culture is defined as the core beliefs, attitudes, and behaviours that make up an organisation.
+It can be revealed through surveys, team meetings, and compensation strategies.
+For startups, aspects of culture that are commonly promoted are productivity, engagement, and collaboration.
+It’s important for companies to share information about their culture in job postings and throughout the recruitment process to attract candidates who are a cultural match.
+When there is a match between the business and the employee, staff are more engaged in their work, which leads to better performance, happier employees, and longer employment tenures.

 However, current research indicates that diverse teams perform better on a variety of metrics.
 Specifically, people from diverse backgrounds bring differences in thinking which helps them frame and solve problems differently.
-This breeds innovative thinking which increases sales and overall drives more revenue to business.
+This breeds innovative thinking which increases sales and overall drives more revenue to the business.

 Moving Towards “Culture Add”